 - Add the Goya seasoning and cook, stirring frequently, for several minutes more.
 Remove from heat and set aside.

-- Peel the potatoes and press them through a ricer or mash them until smooth.
+- Peel the potatoes and press them into a ricer or mash them until smooth.
 Add the seasoned onions to the potatoes and mix well.
 Add the cheese and mix well.

 - Season the potato mixture with salt and pepper to taste.
 The potato mixture should be firm enough to shape pieces of it into balls, like dough.
 If the mixture is too wet and sticky, mix in some flour until it has the right consistency.